Skip to Content

 • EV education and awareness events: EWEB and our community partners, such as the Emerald Valley Electric Vehicle Association, support, host, and participate at events that provide customers the opportunity to learn and experience electric transportation firsthand.

 • Free charging stations: EWEB has installed free public level 2 electric vehicle charging stations at its Roosevelt Operations Center (ROC) in West Eugene.
 They are available for community and employee use.
-In 2023, these public charging stations saw a near 50% increase in usage compared to 2022.
-EWEB will be installing additional level 2 stations and potentially level 3 stations at ROC in 2024.
+Charging at these stations has continued to grow each year since 2021.
+In 2024, EWEB provided enough energy through their stations to drive over 92,000 electric miles.
+EWEB will be installing additional level 2 stations at ROC in 2025.

 Links and Relevant Resources: